ceferisbarov/TUMLU/README.md

-# TurkicMMLU: A Unified and Native Language Understanding Benchmark for Turkic Languages
+# TUMLU: A Unified and Native Language Understanding Benchmark for Turkic Languages

 This repo contains the code and data necessary to replicate results of TurkicMMLU paper.
 Dataset is hosted on [Hugging Face](https://huggingface.co/datasets/allmalab/TurkicMMLU) by aLLMA Lab. **Please, don't submit access requeset with a temporary email.** We approve requests within a day.
 If delayed, feel free to remind us via email.